 LM: So what would come after that initial translation?
 What would be the next steps that you would take if you were looking after that multilingual content?

-So to begin with you need to identify your target audience.
-If your target audience is only in the U.K. then nothing is going to be lost in translation.
-But if you are a British business, and you are run and owned by English people or British people and you’ve only got British employees, then there is what people like to call CQ – or cultural intelligence.
+So, to begin with, you need to identify your target audience.
+If your target audience is only in the UK then nothing is going to be lost in translation.
+But if you are a British business, and you are run and owned by British people and you’ve only got British employees, then there is what people like to call CQ – or cultural intelligence.

 But American iconography isn’t going to sell a bike on its own.
 Obviously, being an American is an important thing, people in Asia or Europe or Africa who want to buy Harley-Davidson bike know it to be an American brand and sign into that.
-But also you’ve got to look at how people receive communications, what kind of cultural sensitivities there maybe, little turns of phrase, tone of voice that are particular to a language culture that you’re not going to know about from where you are in the U.K.
+But also you’ve got to look at how people receive communications, what kind of cultural sensitivities there maybe; little turns of phrase, or tone of voice that is particular to a language or the culture that you’re not going to know about from where you are in the UK.

-So before you even go to translation, you’ve got to identify what your brand is, what it stands for, what its tone of voice is, what its audience is in English.
-How you’re going to write in English, and once you’ve got your English tone of voice sorted and you’re comfortable creating content in your mother tongue.
+So before you even go to translation, you’ve got to identify what your brand is, what it stands for, what its tone of voice is and what its audience is in English.
+How you’re going to write in English?
+And, once you’ve got your English tone of voice sorted [you need to be] comfortable creating content in your mother tongue.

 You’ve then got to find people who are sympathetic enough to be able to not just translate the words, but also translate the cultural sensitivities and make sure that the same message is conveyed without necessarily using the same language.

 LM: That’s really fascinating.
-So do you have any tips or how would you go about looking at those cultural differences?
+So do you have any tip?
+How would you go about looking at those cultural differences?
 Would it be something that you’d look at initially before the translation?
 Or would you work with someone in the market, for instance, to find out about how the two cultures differ?
-Or is it you do desk research and research online?
+Or do you do desk research and research online?
 Are there any steps you typically take?